AddressPlas Porth Yr Aur 2 High Street CaernarfonSee nearby area

 St Mary's Church

-Majestic Caernarfon Castle was built between 1283 and 1330 as a military stronghold, a seat of government and a royal palace.
-Like the...
+Majestic Caernarfon Castle was built between 1283 and 1330 as a military stronghold, seat of government and royal palace.
+Designed and...

 Menai Strait Pleasure Cruises